-(d) 2.
-NOTE 3: If a medical professional, Umpire in Chief, the player's coach, the player's manager or the player's parent has determined a player sustains a possible concussion, the player must be, at a minimum, removed from the game and/or practice for the remainder of that day.
-The league must also be aware of its respective state/provincial/municipal laws with regards to concussions and impose any additional requirements as necessary.
-His/her return to full participation is subject to 1.) the league's adherence to its respective state/provincial/municipal laws, 2.) an evaluation and a written clearance from a physician or other accredited medical provider and 3.) written acknowledgement of the parents.
-Little League International strongly encourages all leagues and teams to not only comply with any applicable state/provincial/municipal laws, but also, to review the information and training materials on concussions that are available free of charge on the Centers For Disease Control website, accessible from the link below.
-This link provides concussion information from all 50 states: http://www.LittleLeague.org/learn/programs/childprotection/concussions.htm.
+- (c) Note 3: If a medical professional, Umpire in Chief, the player's coach, the player's manager or the player's parent has determined a player sustains a possible concussion, the player must be, at a minimum, removed from the game and/or practice for the remainder of that day.
+The league must also be aware of its' respective state/provincial/ municipal laws with regards to concussions and impose any additional requirements as necessary.
+His/her return to full participation is subject to - 1.
+The leagues' adherence to its respective state/provincial/municipal laws - 2.
+An evaluation and a written clearance from a physician or other accredited medical provider and - 3.
+Written acknowledgment of the parents.

+Little League International strongly encourages all leagues and teams to not only comply with any applicable state/provincial/municipal laws, but also, to review the information and training materials on concussions that are available free of charge on the Centers For Disease Control website, accessible at

+LittleLeague.org/Concussions.
+This link also provides concussion information from all 50 states.

-It is strongly recommended that all umpires go on the CDC website and take the concussion course so that they can familiarize themselves and be able to recognize the symptoms of a concussion and what to do if the situation should occur.
+It is strongly recommended that all umpires go on the Center for Disease Control (CDC) website and take the concussion course so that they can familiarize themselves and be able to recognize the symptoms of a concussion and what to do if the situation should occur.
 It doesn't seem that concussions occur as frequently in baseball and softball as it does in other sports, but you need to be prepared if it does occur.

-IV -- THE PLAYERS
+REGULATION IV - THE PLAYERS